ayoubfathi/leaky-paths/README.md

 ## Goal
 I started this repository to make it open for everyone to contribute, with a simple goal of making high-quality wordlists for the community.
-It could be very helpful whether Pentesters use it for their assessments, security engineers as a part of their DAST solution, or bug bounty hunters to scan a huge number of subdomains/hosts looking for quick wins using high-quality wordlists.
+It could be very helpful whether Pentesters use it for their assessments, security engineers as a part of their DAST solution, or bug bounty hunters to scan a huge number of subdomains/hosts looking for quick wins using high-quality wordlists, this should be your go-to for quick hits on any targets.
+It includes:

+* A curated list of PATHs linked to previous CVEs, you can use it to scan passively for endpoints related to CVEs.

+* PATHs associated with known misconfigurations, endpoints that leaks some sensitive data or grant access to some special parts of the app .. etc.

+* Special paths that usually expose API endpoints or server information.
+Perfectly suitable for discovering more "hidden" APIs, interesting and verbose endpoints.

 ## Contribution